Eligibility & Guidelines

 A list of the upcoming Trust Board meetings and broad application timings are shown on the website’s homepage.
 Please note the Trust does not have hard and fast deadlines for submissions of applications.
 Meetings are ‘closed’ to submissions at the discretion of the Trust, and without prior warning, once the meeting capacity is reached.

-We strongly encourage all prospective applicants to contact our Grants Manager via phone or email to explore the suitability of a project and the best time to apply, before starting an application.
+We strongly encourage all prospective applicants to contact our Grants Manager via our Expression of Interest form to explore the suitability of a project and the best time to apply, before starting an application.
 The Trust’s contact details can be found here.

 Applications should be prepared by those who will be directly involved in the project rather than dedicated fundraisers or development officers.